 Watch my video recipe for step-by-step instructions!Want new recipe updates?
 Subscribe to my YouTube channel to get a notification each time a new recipe goes live!

 These Ferrero Rocher macarons are made with a delicate chocolate macaron shell that I topped with chopped hazelnuts for a bit of crunch.
 For the filling, I created a luscious and smooth chocolate Nutella filling.
 This filling is everything!
 It’s so creamy and amazing!
 And because there’s no such thing as too much chocolate, I dipped each macaron shell into chocolate!
-This not only adds more chocolate flavor, but also makes these cookies look very similar to the candy that inspired them!
+This not only adds more chocolate flavor, but also makes these chocolate cookies look very similar to the candy that inspired them!

-Making macarons can seem intimidating but practice makes perfect!
-When I first started to make macarons, I failed terribly the first 3 to 4 times!
+Making theses chocolate macarons can seem intimidating but practice makes perfect!
+When I first started to make French macarons, I failed terribly the first 3 to 4 times!
 With every batch, it gets easier; and more fun!
 Now, macarons are one of my favorite desserts to make.
 Here are a few tips for success: